Mixed-Use Property Investment Guide

 Understanding how these income streams interact is important when structuring financing.

-Step 3: Financing Structure
+Step 3: Structuring the Financing

 Financing depends on the property profile and the investor’s strategy.